-Value Added statement is another form of understanding performance or profitability of an enterprise.
+Value Added statement is another form of understanding the performance or profitability of an enterprise.
 It shows how the benefits of the efforts of an enterprise are shared between employees, providers of finance, the state and towards and replacement and expansion.

-Value added can be defined as the value created by the activities of a firm and its employees, that is, sales less the cost of bought in goods and services.
-The value added statement (VAS) reports on the calculation of value added and its allocation among the stakeholders in the company
+Value added can be defined as the value created by the activities of a firm and its employees, that is, sales less the cost of bought-in goods and services.
+The value-added statement (VAS) reports on the calculation of value added and its allocation among the stakeholders in the company

 The value added statement (VAS) is a voluntary disclosure and adds little information to that contained in the income statement.
-During the last two decades various theories have been used to explain voluntary and social disclosures.
+During the last two decades, various theories have been used to explain voluntary and social disclosures.
 The fact that the VAS has attained such widespread publication despite being a relatively marginal disclosure, gives an early indication that the VAS is not a neutral corporate social disclosure but that it could be used to benefit those publishing it.
 VAS is used to alter perceptions about the company and in this way to manage stakeholder expectations.

 Value Added statement

 Financial reporting has traditionally been concerned with the income statement, balance sheet and cash flow statement.
 Over the years, there have been initiatives to expand the financial reporting package.
 One of these was that the Corporate Report of then Accounting Standard Steering Committee of Britain suggested the inclusion of a value added statement (VAS) in 1975

 The Value Added statement is a financial statement that shows how much value (wealth) has been created by an enterprise through the utilization of its capacity, capital, manpower, and other resources and allocated to the following stakeholders:

 The workforce – for wages, salaries and related expenses;